 The second question is whether the concentration is being driven by a divergence in the multiples of the companies involved.
-The point here is that market concentration itself is not necessarily an issue—it becomes problematic when it is driven by a small number of companies increasing their weight within the index solely due to multiple expansion3, rather than as a result of an actual improvement in underlying cash flows or earnings.
+The point here is that market concentration itself is not necessarily an issue—it becomes problematic when it is driven by a small number of companies increasing their weight within the index solely due to multiple expansion, rather than as a result of an actual improvement in underlying cash flows or earnings.
 This is the scenario we are starting to see currently, and it is cause for concern, in our view.

 Getting the Big Decisions Correct Has Become Paramount

-As an active manager, our goal remains unchanged—singularly focused on pursuing alpha for our clients versus the index and, hopefully, with a lower level of volatility.
+As an active manager, our goal remains unchanged—singularly focused on generating alpha for our clients versus the index and, hopefully, with a lower level of volatility.
 That said, in terms of decision‑making, a highly concentrated market presents a very different investment landscape compared with a more normalized, diversified market.

 In a normal environment, investing is all about maintaining a high average—that is, getting more investment ideas right than wrong, across the market.
-However, when certain stocks become very large weightings within the benchmark, we believe the rules of the game change.
-Rather than a game of averages, success becomes much more about making the right decisions on a smaller group of large companies.
+However, when certain stocks become very large weightings within the benchmark, the rules of the game change.
+Rather than a game of averages, success is much more about making the right decisions on a smaller group of large companies.
 In the current environment, this means getting the big decisions right on the FAAMGs over the next three to five years is paramount.